Joycheruto/Budget-_Tracker/README.md

 Please enter your budget: 5000
 Type 'done' when you have completed entering expenses...

-Please enter your expense: Rent
+Expense 1: Rent
 Enter the amount: 2000

-Please enter your expense: Groceries
+Expense 2: Groceries
 Enter the amount: 1500

-Please enter your expense: done
+Expense 3: done

 DESCRIPTION
 Rent : ksh 2000.00